-Location plays a big part when it comes to the attractiveness of campus.
+Locations have a significant role when it comes to the attractiveness of campus.
 One of the first things we note about a school is the college location.
-If you choose to go on a campus tour, you are likely to be subconsciously swayed by how beautiful it is, or what kind of weather persists in the location.
-But how much is the location of a school really important?
-It totally depends on what you're looking for.
-Are you an athlete in search of a more charitable environment?
-Are you someone who is looking beyond what a school can offer to do extracurricular or professional pursuits?
-Are you someone who loves greenery and love to study in nature.
+If you choose to go on a campus tour, you will be subconsciously swayed by how beautiful it is or what kind of weather persists in the location.

-The school was founded in 1134 and is Spain's oldest university and the world's third oldest.
-The historic city is located between Castilla and León in the west of Spain.
+Founded in 1134, The University of Salamanca is Spain's oldest university and the world's third oldest.
+The historical city is between Castilla and León in the west of Spain.
 Although there have been modern renovations since then, most of the structures still mirror Salmantica's 2,000-year-old style.

 Cornell University, New York

 In January 1864, Andrew Dickson White of Syracuse and Ezra Cornell of Ithaca met in the New York State Senate and set up Cornell University a year later— now that's what we call networking.

 The main campus occupies 745 acres with a view of the city of Itaca and Lake Cayuga.
 If life in the city is more your style, don't worry— they've got a campus in NYC and medical campus in Education City, Qatar.